How Good Nutrition Helps Your Child Experience More

 Asks deeper questions that address meaning and purpose |

 While each child develops at a different rate, they all need the right nourishment to help their brain, muscles and body develop!
-Friso® Gold is newly upgraded with NOVAS Signature Milk, and it contains naturally small molecules with soft structure that’s easy to digest.
-Good digestion is important to help your child absorb the nutrients that fuel their mental and physical growth.
-For more information, you can also call the Friso Care Line at 1800-88-1647 for support, available every Monday to Friday, from 8.30am to 4.30pm.
+Try Friso® Gold Step 3 and Friso® Gold Step 4.
+Made with milk and processed only once with LocNutri™ Technology to preserve more than 90% of nutrients, Friso® Gold combines the magical goodness of nature with science to bring you easy-to-digest milk with more than 50 essential3 nutrients to help your child grow stronger from the inside.
+Friso® Gold now with NOVAS™ Signature Milk that has naturally small molecules and a soft structure, and it also has no added flavour for easy digestion so your child can be stronger inside.
+Good digestion is important to help your child absorb the nutrients that fuel their mental and physical developmental milestones during their childhood.
+For more information, you can also call the Friso® Gold Malaysia Care Line at 1800-81-3854 for support, available every Monday to Friday, from 8.30am to 4.30pm.
+You may also request a sample: Try free 1-day trial pack or 50% off for 6 days-trial pack today!.

 Try Friso Gold – buy direct at Friso Gold Malaysia